amanb2000/Mind_over_Music/README.md

-**Note that certain key pieces of proprietary InteraXon code that enable one to directly connect to a Muse 2 headset via BLE have been removed due to non-disclosure agreement.*
+**Note that certain key pieces of proprietary InteraXon code that enable one to directly connect to a Muse 2 headset via BLE have been removed due to non-disclosure agreement.**

+## Acknowledgements

+Thank you to Jeremy Stairs, Danson Evan Garcia, Jesse Hernandez, and Cayden Pierce for their work on the Muse headset BLE connectivity code.

 ## Requirements